Get Tech Tips

 Start Winding 243V ÷ 4.2Ω = 57.85A

 Well, THAT makes no sense, so they stop using Ohm's law and settle for believing that electricity is magic and Ohm's law is broken.

 In actuality, Ohm's law does work; it's just that the loads we measure tend to vary and don't all behave in the same way.

 In the case above, a compressor/fan motor/contactor coil, etc., is an inductive load.
 That means that its job is to convert electrical energy to an electromagnetic force.
 While an inductive load does have SOME resistance when de-energized that can be measured with an ohmmeter, the majority of the electrical resistance only shows up once the current is applied.

 In an inductive (magnetic) load, this resistance that shows up once it's powered on is called inductive reactance and is still measured in ohms.
 If you want to learn more about inductive reactance, please check out this article HERE.

-In the case of the example above, the run winding is connected directly between L1 & L2.
+In the case of the example we've been following, the run winding is connected directly between L1 & L2.
 When the contactor completes the circuit, the run winding WILL actually draw really high amps for a split second (first electrical cycle) until the inductive reactance kicks in.

 In the start winding, the current is limited by a combination of resistance, inductive reactance, and the capacitance of the capacitor.
 Add in the fact that the applied voltage across the run winding is actually higher than the L1-L2 voltage due to back EMF (CEMF), and it's enough to confuse anyone.

 Then you throw power factor into the mix in an inductive load, which means that even when we multiply volts x amps in an inductive AC circuit, what we see in VA isn't necessarily what you get in watts.

 It takes a lot of measurements and math to figure this all out.
 Unless you are an engineer, it's much easier to measure what you have on a functioning component rather than attempting to calculate amperage and wattage based on voltage and ohms.